 When should I replace my R22 system?

 The Australian Refrigeration Council advises, ‘If R22 systems are in good working order, there is no need to transition to an alternative refrigerant/system.
-Regular servicing to minimise leakages is important.’
+Regular servicing to minimize leakages is important.’

-To fulfil the aims of the Montreal Protocol, Australia committed to a total phase-out of R22, a gas commonly used in residential heat pumps since the 1990s.
-Import of HCFCs is being phased out with restrictions placed on the amount that can be imported each year from now until 2030.
-There will be no new imports of R22 into Australia from 2030 and the maintenance of R22 based systems will be with recycled or reclaimed refrigerant.
+To fulfill the aims of the Montreal Protocol, Australia committed to a total phase-out of R22, a gas commonly used in residential heat pumps since the 1990s.
+The import of HCFCs is being phased out with restrictions placed on the amount that can be imported each year from now until 2030.
+There will be no new imports of R22 into Australia from 2030 and the maintenance of R22-based systems will be with recycled or reclaimed refrigerant.

 Source – Arctick Coolchange Newsletter Issue 36 April 2015.